bast/python-cffi-demo/README.md

 ## Installing with pip

-This example comes with a full-fledged setup script which configures and builds the code under the hood and makes it possible to install the code with `pip`:
+This example comes with a full-fledged setup script which configures and builds the code under the hood and makes it possible to install the demo with `pip`:

 ```